jamescosborn/productivity-czar/README.md

 Then Metal Dog's mic snapped on, and he proceeded to give some of the best, most sagely advice that I've ever heard in my life:

 #### *"When I'm playing the game and I start to get in a rut, start losing or dying a lot, I put down the controller and I take a break.
-I'll go make myself a sandwich, hang out with my old lady, go on a walk, whatever.
+I'll go make myself a sandwich, hang out with my girlfriend, go on a walk, whatever.
 I'll just do something else to break the rut."*

 --